International Conference on “Esoteric Buddhism and East Asian Society”

 The organizing committee for the international conference on “Esoteric Buddhism and East Asian Society” cordially invites the submission of related papers.
-The conference is hosted by the From the Ground Up project based at the University of British Columbia (www.frogbear.org), March 7–8, 2020 at the University of British Columbia in Vancouver.
+The conference is sponsored by the Tianzhu Global Network for the Study of Buddhist Cultures, and co-sponsored by TzuChi Foundation Canada.
+It is hosted by the From the Ground Up project based at the University of British Columbia (www.frogbear.org), March 7–8, 2020 at the University of British Columbia in Vancouver.

 It has been thirty-two years since the discovery of the underground chamber at Famen Monastery 法門寺, west of Xi’an.
 The discovery of this chamber fascinated the world not only with its rare treasures, but also the esoteric implements and offerings that had been preserved there more than a millennium ago.
 This discovery allows us to glimpse the design and the high artistic achievements represented by Tang religious artifacts and reveals the significant role that Esoteric Buddhism assumed during the Tang dynasty.
 For instance, similar to Esoteric Buddhism in medieval Japan where influences can be seen across all levels of society, Esoteric Buddhism under the Tang was unique: not only in that it achieved a recognizable sectarian identity, but also because elements of esoteric teachings were absorbed by other religious schools, influencing their philosophical tenets and everyday practices.
 Some scholars have recently shed new light on the important role that the esoteric tradition played in the formation of Chan teachings and its central narrative of transmission from master to disciple.